cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 Sections below detail how CockroachDB handles the most common concurrency conflicts with either of the methods above.

-Contention scenario examples in this section include both [implicit and explicit transactions](../system-overview/tech-overview-trsansaction-implicit-explicit.md).
+Contention scenario illustrations in this section include both [implicit and explicit transactions](../system-overview/tech-overview-trsansaction-implicit-explicit.md).
 If a sequence of SQL statements starts with a `BEGIN`, it denotes an explicit transaction.
 Otherwise a transaction is implicit, single-statement.

-> 👍 **Best Practice: Design the schema and transactions that avoid conflicts by design**
+> 👍 **Best Practice: Design the schema and transactions that avoid contention conflicts-by-design**
 > - Contention always manifests itself as "bad performance"
-> - There are best practices to alleviate the performance penalties due to contention, yet none of them *solve* the contention problem.
+> - Best practices are available to alleviate the performance penalties due to contention, yet the only solution to a "contention problem" is a design that eliminates or greatly reduces the opportunities for contention.